anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 EST in turn relies on a binding of the certification request to an underlying TLS connection between the EST client and the EST server.
 According to BRSKI the domain registrar acts as EST server and is also acting as registration authority (RA) for its domain.
 To utilize the EST server endpoints on the domain-registrar, the registrar-agent defined in this document will act as client towards the domain registrar.
-The registrar-agent will act as client when communicating with the pledge in responder mode.
+The registrar-agent will also act as client when communicating with the pledge in responder mode.
 Here, TLS with server-side, certificate-based authentication is not directly applicable, as the pledge only possesses an IDevID certificate, which does not contain a subject alternative name (SAN) for the target domain and does also not contain a TLS server flag.
 This is one reason for relying on higher layer security by using signature wrapped objects for the exchange between the pledge and the registrar agent.
+A further reason is the application on different transports, for which TLS may not be available, like Bluetooth or NFC.
-This additional wrapping signature requires some pre-processing specifically for EST, as it currently uses PKCS#10 requests only.
+As the described solution will rely on additional wrapping signature it will require pre-processing specifically for EST, as it currently uses PKCS#10 requests only.

-[RFC editor: please delete] /* Points should be addressed by the part above:
-* include reasoning for not using TLS (IDevID does not contain SAN, TLS server flag) between the pledge and the registrar-agent.
-* Enhancements to EST state machine necessary to process self-contained objects on the registrar-agent and domain-registrar
-* accepting
-*/

 # Terminology